immense/Remotely/README.md

     * The output folder will now contain the server, with the clients in the Downloads folder.

 ## Hosting a Server (Windows)
+* Create a site in IIS that will run Remotely.
+* Run Install-RemotelyServer.ps1 (as an administrator), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Install-RemotelyServer.ps1).
 * Download and install the .NET Core Runtime (not the SDK).
 	* Link: https://dotnet.microsoft.com/download
 	* This includes the Hosting Bundle for Windows, which allows you to run ASP.NET Core in IIS.
-* Create a site in IIS that will run Remotely.
-* Run Install-RemotelyServer.ps1 (as an administrator), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Install-RemotelyServer.ps1).
+	* Important: If you installed .NET Core Runtime before installing all the required IIS features (which is done in the script), you may need to run a repair on the .NET Core Runtime installation.
 * Change values in appsettings.json for your environment.
 * If using SQLite configuration, make sure the ApplicationPool's account has write access to the DB file location.
 	* The script will do this for you, assuming all default settings.